Tutorial & Interface

 This will create an XSLT instruction called “value-of” and populate it with a “concat” function call. “concat” accepts any number of arguments and concatenates their literal values together.
 The Data Mapper will create a “concat” entry in the mapping panel with the number of child elements you selected in the previous dialog.
 You can drag-and-drop values onto these children to concatenate their values together.

 Next, repeat this process for the “Middle” node under “Name”, dragging it onto the second “Value” element in the “Concat” function.
-We could do the same thing for “Last” as well, but drag-and-drop is not the only way to fill in this function.
+We could do the same thing for “Last” as well, but drag & drop is not the only way to fill in this function.
 We can also do it manually.

 To manually add a value, double-click on the last “Value” element in the “Concat” function.
 A text field will open in the node.
 Enter “Name/Last” in the text field, and don’t forget to hit enter when you’re done.

 Now your “Concat” mapping should look like the next screenshot below, with First, Middle, and Last name mapped to it.
 There’s just one thing missing, though: there are no spaces between the words.
-If we executed the transformation now, the value assigned to “FullName” would be “FirstMiddleLast”, all a part of one word.
-We obviously don’t want that, but how to add spaces?
+If we executed the transformation now, the value assigned to “FullName” would be “FirstMiddleLast”, are all a part of one word.
+We obviously don’t want that, but how do we add the spaces?
 We’ve filled up all three elements in the function.